- January 22, 2016

 AJR: You have such a wonderful background, please tell us an about how you got into investment banking and why you found this so engaging?

 NT: I came from a business family background. within my immediate family tree, someone has been involved in farming (tobacco, corn, soybeans), construction, beverages (Nehi Sodas, bourbon), construction, food processing or barges.
 I owned my first business when I was 17 which was a concession business at a large municipal park with two baseball fields and a pool.
 At peak periods I had ten employees.
 So Business School, Wall Street, investment banking were places I thought I could learn how to do business better.

 I was especially intrigued when I discovered that I didn’t necessarily have to

 build the business myself as my family members had done but that I could buy an existing one and that there were ready sources of capital to do so. in that regard, I immediately gravitated to M&A, Merchant Banking and bankruptcy work to learn how to value and buy a company.
 I never had much interest in the capital markets side of investment banking.
 Investment banking provided a terrific exposure to business.
-I didn’t necessarily like the business itself of investment banking as I saw its underbelly continued to grow over the years with conflicted advice and fee gouging.
+I didn’t necessarily like the business itself of investment banking as I saw its underbelly continued to grow over the years with conflicting advice and fee gouging.